MicrosoftDocs/MIMDocs/MIMDocs/install-mim-sync.md

    ![Security groups image](media/install-mim-sync/MIM_Install5.png)

-1. In the security settings screen, check **Enable firewall rules for inbound RPC communications**, and click **Next**.
+1. In the security settings screen, check **Enable firewall rules for inbound RPC communications**, and select **Next**.

-1. Click **Install** to begin the installation of MIM Sync Service.
+1. Select **Install** to begin the installation of MIM Sync Service.

-    1. A warning concerning the MIM Sync service account may appear – click **OK**.
+    1. A warning concerning the MIM Sync service account may appear – select **OK**.

     2. MIM Sync Service will install.

-    3. A notice on creating a backup for the encryption key appears – click **OK**, then select a folder to store the encryption key backup.
+    3. A notice on creating a backup for the encryption key appears – select **OK**, then select a folder to store the encryption key backup.

         ![MIM Sync backup encryption key notice image](media/MIM-Install7.png)

-    4. When the installer successfully completes the installation, click **Finish**.
+    4. When the installer successfully completes the installation, select **Finish**.

     5. You need to sign out and sign in for the group membership changes to take effect.
-Click **Yes** to sign out.
+Select **Yes** to sign out.

 > [!div class="step-by-step"]
 > > [« SharePoint](prepare-server-sharepoint.md)